Yandex Cloud

 API

-1. In the management console, select the folder containing the dedicated host group.
+1. In the management console, select the folder where the dedicated host group is located.

 2. Select Compute Cloud.